Thomas Pownall: Early life

+Early career

 During Thomas's years at Cambridge, his younger brother John acquired a job at the Board of Trade, which oversaw British colonial affairs, and rapidly rose in the bureaucracy.
 The brothers were influential supporters of each other in their efforts to advance.
 John secured a job for Thomas in the colonial office, where he became aware of the possibilities for advancement and influence in colonial postings.
-In 1753 he went to America as private secretary to Sir Danvers Osborne, just appointed governor of New York.
-Osborne committed suicide several days after reaching New York, leaving Pownall without a job and a sponsor.
+In 1753 he went to America as private secretary to Sir Danvers Osborn, just appointed governor of New York.
+Osborn committed suicide several days after reaching New York, leaving Pownall without a job and a sponsor.
 Pownall chose to remain in America, devoting himself to studying the condition of the American colonies.
 In the following months he travelled widely, from Maryland to Massachusetts.
 He was introduced into the highest circles of leadership and society in the colonies, and established relationships with a number of influential people, including Benjamin Franklin and Massachusetts Governor William Shirley.

-Governor Osborne had been instructed particularly to deal with the rising discontent among the six Iroquois nations whose territory abutted New York (and is encompassed by central and western Upstate New York and part of Pennsylvania).
+Governor Osborn had been instructed particularly to deal with the rising discontent among the six Iroquois nations whose territory abutted New York (and is encompassed by central and western Upstate New York and part of Pennsylvania).
 Pownall had studied the matter, and he was consequently invited by his Pennsylvania connections to attend the 1754 Albany Congress as an observer.
 His observations on the nature of colonial dealings with the Indians (including political infighting for control of the Indian trade, and the corrupt and fraudulent acquisition of Indian lands) led him to draft a number of proposals related to colonial administration.
 He proposed the establishment of a crown-appointed superintendent of Indian affairs, specifically William Johnson, New York's commissioner for Indian affairs who was highly influential with the Iroquois nations.
 He also articulated visions for managing the expansion of the colonies to the west.

 After the conference Pownall returned to Philadelphia.
 In this time he apparently deepened a close friendship with Franklin, with whom he began to invest in business ventures.
 Franklin, who had unsuccessfully proposed colonial union at the Albany conference, may have contributed to Pownall's writings, although the exact nature of his influence is unclear.
 While in Philadelphia Pownall also established a close collaboration with cartographer Lewis Evans, both of whom recognized the need for accurate maps of the inland regions of North America then being disputed with New France in the French and Indian War.
 The map Evans published in 1755 was dedicated to Pownall, and brought the latter wide publicity.
 Pownall's recommendation of William Johnson as superintendent of Indian affairs was implemented by the crown in 1755.